AdobeDocs/analytics.en/help/implement/prepare/solution-design.md

 > [!NOTE] Note
 >
-> The following links are not owned by Adobe, though members of the Analytics community have found them helpful.
-They do not serve as an official source, but rather helpful information to expand knowledge on this topic.
+> Although members of the Analytics community have found the following links helpful, they are not owned by Adobe.
+Take this note into consideration when viewing their content.

 * [7 Steps to Set Up Your Web Analytics Solution Design](https://resources.observepoint.com/blog/7-steps-solution-design-data-governance) by ObservePoint
 * [A Framework for Digital Analytics Process](https://analyticsdemystified.com/analytics-strategy/framework-digital-analytics-process/) by Analytics Demystified